reasonml/reasonml.github.io/docs/string-and-char.md

 let firstLetterOfAlphabet = 'a';
 ```

 **Don't use it**.
-Char doesn't support proper internationalization (unicode or UFT-8), and most of the time you've better served by either a string or a [variant](variant.md).
+Char doesn't support proper internationalization (unicode or UFT-8), and most of the time you're better served by either a string or a [variant](variant.md).

 ### Tips & Tricks